zackad-vault/commitStripper/README.md

-# commitStripper
+# Commit-Stripper
-Read all commitstrip directly from home page.
+Read all [commitstrip](http://www.commitstrip.com/) entry directly from home (page).
+No need to click comic entry to read the content.